joshybears/nyc-taxis/README.md

 ## Project Overview

 ### Description
-`nyc-taxis` is a small ETL project that gets data from the NYC Taxi & Limousine Commission website (https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page), uploads it onto a Postgres DB, and allows visualization of the data via Jupyter Notebook.
+`nyc-taxis` is a small ETL project that gets Yellow Taxi Trip record data from the NYC Taxi & Limousine Commission website (https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page), uploads it onto a Postgres DB, and allows visualization of the data via Jupyter Notebook.

 ### Folder Structure
 ```